-It wasn’t until around the 13th century when castle designers demanded that arrow slits should be positioned all around the castle and it’s walls.
+It wasn’t until around the 13th century that castle designers demanded that arrow slits should be positioned all around the castle and its walls.

 Dover Castle was designed with a narrow arrow slit with limited vision.

-Framlingham Castles also has a dated type of arrow slit with limited all round vision.
+Framlingham Castles also has a dated type of arrow slit with limited all-around vision.

 The Château Gaillard in France also has a similar arrow slit design.

-White castle in Wales has more advanced arrow slits called “displaced traverse slots” that give better defense.
+White Castle in Wales has more advanced arrow slits called “displaced traverse slots” that give a better defense.

 Types of Castle Arrow Slit